All Episodes

 When I first learned they weren't interested, the guys in the millennial generation were not interested in cars.

-I thought that was that was a big moment.
+I thought that was a big moment.

-That that was seminal.
+That was seminal.

-I mean, that could, I said to myself at the time when I saw that, this could signal a tremendous shift in American cultural attitudes and behavior, because people, and not just young men, people's relationship infatuation, people's interest in cars has been in the top five things that you would say are distinctly American.
+I mean, that could, I said to myself at the time when I saw that, this could signal a tremendous shift in American cultural attitudes and behavior because people, and not just young men, people's relationship infatuation, people's interest in cars has been in the top five things that you would say are distinctly American.

-I mean, in Europe they don't care about them.
+I mean, in Europe, they don't care about them.

 So you can't even get a real car over there that you can go everywhere in.

-You're asking me about something that happened I don't think it's old news.
+You're asking me about something that happened.

-What difference it makes now?
+What difference does it make now?

 Which is a standard Clinton technique.

-That's old news, and no, nobody cares about that anymore.
+Nobody cares about that anymore.

 And one of the things that the regime was saying, they had their State Department spokespeople go out and say, hey, this is just a coincidence.